-Biological Resources Impact 8-1.
-The construction of parking areas, restrooms, and trails could result in loss or degradation of various habitats, direct loss of individual special-status plants, filling of wetland areas, or increased disturbance or degradation of riparian habitats.
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING ction: Coordination with California non-whitewater uses.
+Impact analysis of any proposed management actions will be conducted as necessary to comply with CEQA or other legal requirements.
+A focused recreation conflict/impact survey in addition to standard RMP monitoring and canvassing will continue following the implementation of mitigating actions, until such monitoring indicates that the impact is mitigated. nent staff are summarized in RMP Element 4.5 of the 2002 Implementation of Plan Elements sum mary.
+County Parks did not survey Environmental Impact Repor cause whitewater recreation use levels were I Biological Resources mpact 8-1.
+The construction of arking areas, restrooms, and rails could result in loss or legradation of various habitats, irect loss of individual special- tatus plants, filling of wetland reas, or increased disturbance or legradation of riparian habitats.
 Mitigation Measure 8-1.
 The County shall minimize the potential for the construction of parking areas, restrooms, and trails to impact biological resources.
-The County Shall: (a) Ensure that biological surveys are conducted on lands which may be disturbed during construction of facilities; (b) Avoid to the extent practicable, through design or site selection, special-status species, important habitats, and wetlands areas; (c) Avoid construction of facilities in areas containing gabbro soils and endemic plant species; (d) Initiate consultation with the The County will: (a) Ensure that biological surveys are conducted on lands which may be disturbed during construction of facilities; (b) Avoid to the extent practicable, through design or site selection, special-status species, important habitats, and wetlands areas; (c) Avoid construction of facilities in areas containing gabbro soils and endemic plant species; (d) Initiate consultation with the appropriate state or federal jurisdictional agency if the potential for special-status species disturbance exists following final site selection; and (e) Appropriately mitigate for any impacts not avoided according to agreements with the (a), (b), and (c) Document completion of biological surveys of lands proposed for the construction of facilities and transmittal of surveys to the County Planning Department. (d) and (e) Document successful completion of consultation with the appropriate state or federal jurisdictional agency if the potential for special-status species disturbance could occur during or after the construction of facilities.
-This documentation shall County Parks Division Ongoing, in response to facility development impact o-1 continued appropriate state or federal jurisdictional agency if the potential for special-status species disturbance exists following final site appropriate local, federal, or state agency(ies). be transmitted to the County Planning Department.
+The County Shall: (a) Ensure that biological surveys are conducted on lands which may be disturbed during construction of facilities; (b) Avoid to the extent practicable, through design or site selection, special-status species, important habitats, and wetlands areas; (c) Avoid construction of facilities in areas containing gabbro soils and endemic plant species; (d) Initiate consultation with the appropriate state or federal jurisdictional agency if the potential for special-status species disturbance exists following final site selection; and The County will: (a) Ensure that biological surveys are conducted on lands which may be disturbed during construction of facilities; (b) Avoid to the extent practicable, through design or site selection, special-status species, important habitats, and wetlands areas; (c) Avoid construction of facilities in areas containing gabbro soils and endemic plant species; (d) Initiate consultation with the appropriate state or federal jurisdictional agency if the potential for special-status species disturbance exists following final site selection; and (e) Appropriately mitigate for any impacts not avoided according to agreements with the appropriate local, federal, or state agency(ies). (a), (b), and (c) Document completion of biological surveys of lands proposed for the construction of facilities and transmittal of surveys to the County Planning Department. (d) and (e) Document successful completion of consultation with the appropriate state or federal jurisdictional agency if the potential for special-status species disturbance could occur during or after the construction of facilities.
+This documentation shall be transmitted to the County Planning Department.
+County Parks Division Ongoing, in response to facility development